 Therefore, in other to not violate the sacred traditional guidelines of native American peoples, instead of naming the September full moon as the harvest moon; the full moon in October is given the name of the harvest moon.
 With this in mind, we call the full moon in September a Full Corn Moon.

 One of the most important interesting autumnal equinox facts is that during the equinox, the Earth’s Tilt becomes perpendicular to the sun’s rays.
 Meaning, the length of day and night becomes equal i.e 12 hours.

-September Equinox marks the end of the summer season and arrival of Autumn in the northern hemisphere.
+September Equinox marks the end of the summer season and the arrival of Autumn in the northern hemisphere.
 That’s why, given the name – Autumnal Equinox.

-On the contrary, If I talk in terms of the southern hemisphere, September Equinox marks the end of the winter season and arrival of the spring.
+On the contrary, If I talk in terms of the southern hemisphere, September Equinox marks the end of the winter season and the arrival of the spring.

 13 Full Moons In A Year

 Obviously, you would be wondering that if every September full moon goes by the name of the harvest moon.
 Then, why this year is an exceptional case.
 I mean, there has to be some reason behind it.
 In fact, there is…!!!